YonSci/gdp-nowcasting-ml/_episodes/09-implement-ml-models-to-nowcast-gdp.md

 ![](../assets/img/Feature-Eng.png)

-This chart displays the quarterly GDP growth rates from 2010 to 2024, highlighting a recurring pattern of significant peaks and troughs each year.
+This plot presents the quarterly GDP growth rates from 2010 to 2024, clearly demonstrating a recurring pattern of substantial peaks and troughs that appear to occur annually.

 ![](../assets/img/gdp_growth_rate.png)